solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 2. If the primary committee is switching from a previous epoch in which it was the secondary, it can use its own votes from when it was the secondary and the previous epoch primary votes on the primary fork.
-It can't mix them both together.
+Switching proofs can't mix votes from both subcommittees.

 3. The secondary committee can use any votes from the primary and itself to switch.